The Patchwork Project

 Everyday Nature Collection

 Every patch becomes a living classroom and a daily reminder that nature isn’t somewhere “out there.”
 Watching bees feed or frogs return transforms routine spaces into wild encounters.
+When we see nature regularly we get a stronger understanding and appreciation for how intricate and important each component truly is.

 Grassroot Action